-MSSQL to Snowflake Integration for Retail Giant
+MSSQL to Snowflake Integration for a Retail Giants: Accelerating Real-Time Analytics and Driving Growth

 Data is transferred from the MSSQL Server to an Amazon S3 bucket in the form of CSV files.